 (Sally liked the suit.)

 “Are there any more forms I can fill out?” the crazy hat woman asked him.

 “Yes!” he said desperately.
 “It’s new this month!”
-It was a green one!
-He laid it in from of her.
+It was a yellow one!
+He laid it in front of her.

 She examined it, leaned over the table.
 Her feathers brushed him in the nose.
 “This says I would like to have my pension cheques mailed to my house.”

 “I would not like to have my pension cheques mailed to my house.
 These are not my pension cheques.
 There is a discrepancy in my records.
 I have been trying to correct this discrepancy for over four years.”